syncfusion-content/javascript-docs/js/api/ejDropDownList.md

-Sets the separator when multiSelectMode with delimiter option or checkbox is enabled with the dropdown.
-If you enter the delimiter value, the texts after the delimiter are considered a separate word or query.
-The delimiter string should have a single character and must be a symbol.
-Mostly the delimiter symbol is used as comma (,) or semi-colon (;) or any other special character.
+Sets the separator when the multiSelectMode with delimiter option or checkbox is enabled with the dropdown.
+When you enter the delimiter value, the texts after the delimiter are considered as a separate word or query.
+The delimiter string is a single character and must be a symbol.
+Mostly, the delimiter symbol is used as comma (,) or semi-colon (;) or any other special character.

 Default Value: